Renasant (RNST)

 5. Sales Growth

 Two primary revenue streams drive bank earnings.
 While net interest income, which is earned by charging higher rates on loans than paid on deposits, forms the foundation, fee-based services across banking, credit, wealth management, and trading operations provide additional income.
-Over the last five years, Renasant grew its revenue at a decent 6.2% compounded annual growth rate.
-Its growth was slightly above the average banking company and shows its offerings resonate with customers.
+Regrettably, Renasant’s revenue grew at a tepid 8% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the banking sector and is a tough starting point for our analysis.

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Renasant’s annualized revenue growth of 15.1% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Renasant’s annualized revenue growth of 20.8% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Renasant’s year-on-year revenue growth of 22.4% was excellent, and its $269.5 million of revenue was in line with Wall Street’s estimates.
+This quarter, Renasant reported magnificent year-on-year revenue growth of 64.3%, and its $278.5 million of revenue beat Wall Street’s estimates by 1.1%.

 6. Efficiency Ratio